elunna/nerfhack-changelog/README.md

   - poly zap/dip of cards: -10 alignment, -2 luck

 **Play mechanics:**
+* Cartomancers start out at a slower speed of 10 (similar to the Yeoman of SLASH'EM).
+* Cartomancers get speed at level 10.
 * Cards (ie: scrolls) only weigh 1 for cartomancers.
 * The camera is played as a holographic card for cartomancers, doesn't break when thrown.
 * When applying a deck of cards, cartomancers will always be able to use them as if they were blessed.
 This enables you to tell your current luck easily by applying the deck.
+* Cartomancers don't get a starting pet and cannot tame monsters.

 **Card drops:**
 * When playing as a cartomancer, there is a 50% chance that a monster will leave a card instead of a corpse when it dies.